ubc-cirrus-lab/caribou/docs/design.md

 If a conditional call results in the predecessor not calling a successor, the predecessor knows whether any successor of the function not called would have called the synchronization node.
 If this is the case, the predecessor will add the name of the corresponding successor to the list of predecessors that have called the synchronization node.
 This ensures that the synchronization node is called even if some of the predecessors do not call the synchronization node due to conditional calls.
+1. When a predecessor calls a synchronization node, the predecessor will add its response to a list of responses in a distributed key-value store in the region of the synchronization node.
+2. The predecessor will then atomically add its name to the list of predecessors that have called the synchronization node.
+3. The new length of the list is then checked against the number of predecessors of the synchronization node.
+4. If the counter is equal to the number of predecessors, the synchronization node will be called.
+Otherwise, the predecessor will not call the synchronization node.
+This ensures that the synchronization node is only called when all predecessors have called the synchronization node.

+A special consideration is made with regards to conditional calls to successors.
+If a conditional call results in the predecessor not calling a successor, the predecessor knows whether any successor of the function not called would have called the synchronization node.
+If this is the case, the predecessor will add the name of the corresponding successor to the list of predecessors that have called the synchronization node.
+This ensures that the synchronization node is called even if some of the predecessors do not call the synchronization node due to conditional calls.

+As previously mentioned, the code in the synchronization node is only executed once all predecessors have written their responses to the distributed key-value store and the counter has been incremented to the number of predecessors, i.e., the synchronization node is only called once all predecessors have called the synchronization node.
 As previously mentioned, the code in the synchronization node is only executed once all predecessors have written their responses to the distributed key-value store and the counter has been incremented to the number of predecessors, i.e., the synchronization node is only called once all predecessors have called the synchronization node.

 ## Workflow Placement Decision